 What is a Participation Plan?

-Parents can make a complaint directly to the department, by either:
+Participants can make a complaint directly to the department, by either:

-- calling the Department’s National Customer Service Line or
+- calling the department’s National Customer Service Line (1800 805 260) or

 - using the ParentsNext Complaints, Compliments and Suggestions form on the ParentsNext webpage.